 New whitepaper determines what cooling compressor matches your data centre

-Schneider Electric recently launched a new whitepaper that does what it says on the tin (‘The Different Types of Cooling Compressors’) in detailing which cooling compressor may be the most appropriate fit for specific data centre applications.
+Schneider Electric recently launched a new whitepaper that does what it says on the tin (‘The Different Types of Cooling Compressors’) in detailing which cooling compressor may be the most appropriate fit for specific data center applications.

-Schneider Electric Data Center Science Center director and senior research analyst Victor Avelar says the principles are the same for your common household fridge freezer as they are for industrial-scale air conditioning in data centres.
+Schneider Electric Data Center Science Center director and senior research analyst Victor Avelar says the principles are the same for your common household fridge freezer as they are for industrial-scale air conditioning in data centers.

 “Inside these closed-loop systems, fluid refrigerant carries heat energy away from the cold coil (i.e. evaporator coil) to the compressor where it is condensed from a low-pressure, low-temperature vapour to a high-temperature, high-pressure liquid, before being pushed around the refrigeration loop for the purpose of heat rejection,” says Avelar.

-“There are many different types of compressors, however, each is appropriate for specific data centre applications (area to be cooled, efficiency, power rating, and cost).
+“There are many different types of compressors, however, each is appropriate for specific data center applications (area to be cooled, efficiency, power rating, and cost).
 A simple classification into two types, namely “constant-speed” and “variable-speed” is common practice but is not sufficient for choosing the most appropriate technology for a facility, dependent on its size.”